aosbornee/Flask-With-Vagrant/README.md

 echo "nginx successfully installed"
 ```
+We will add to this bash script later when we attempt to automate running our flask application

 In order for file to run, we would need to first snyc the VM directory with our OS directory and
 then run this file.
 We will use the below code to do this by adding it to our vagrant file